Avalon Theatre restoration

 Preparatory works commenced in 2022, and the main construction works began in early 2023.

-Our aim is to retain as many trees as possible, including preserving the Indigenous hoop pine near the theatre's façade.
-As part of the restoration, 18 trees were removed.
+Throughout the project, we have aimed to retain as many trees as possible, including preserving the Indigenous hoop pine near the theatre's façade.
+As part of the restoration, up to 22 trees may be removed, with most of this completed in early 2023.

-We'll keep the community informed as works progress and provide key updates on this webpage.
+We'll inform the community as work progresses and provide key updates on this webpage.

 Supporting and giving back to the community